 - Promote, strengthen and reinforce a vibrant “culture of learning”

-Sessions cost is $100 per person for SDC members that bring 1-5 attendees, $90 that bring 6 or more attendees.
-Non-members pay $149 per attendee.
-Learn more about becoming a member by contacting Kendra B. Demuth, email@example.com, Program Manager of HR Consulting, Organization & Leadership Development.
+Sessions cost are reduced for SDC members that bring 1-5 attendees.
+Learn more about becoming a member by contacting Kendra B. Demuth, email@example.com, HR & Learning Programs Associate.

 Upcoming Staff Development Sessions